American Literary Translators Association: National Translation Award

-The National Translation Award (NTA) in Poetry and Prose is awarded annually for the book-length translations of fiction, poetry, drama, or creative non-fiction that, in the estimation of the panel of judges, represents the most valuable contribution to the field of literary translation each in poetry and prose made during the previous year.
+The National Translation Award (NTA) in Poetry and Prose is awarded annually for the book-length translations of fiction, poetry, drama, or creative non-fiction that, in the estimation of the panel of judges, represents the most valuable contribution to the field of literary translation each in poetry and prose published during the previous year.
 The original work may have been written in any language, but in order to be eligible for the NTA, the translation must be into English, and the book must have been published during the preceding calendar year.
-The prize awarded annually to the winning translator is worth $2,500 each in Poetry and Prose.
+The prize awarded annually to the winning translator is worth $4,000 each in Poetry and Prose.
 In addition to honoring individual translators for their work, the NTA celebrates the craft of literary translation and strives to increase its visibility and broaden its market.
-The winner is announced each year at the ALTA Annual Conference.
+The winner is announced each year at the ALTA annual conference.